 With holidays coming to an end, it’s time to get back in the garden and start exercising those green fingers.
 Most importantly, we need to make sure that our gardens are well-equipped to deal with our severe lack of water during these hot summer months.

 One of the better, longer-term solutions is to start planning and planting indigenous.
 Native plants are built to cope much more efficiently with the dry conditions.
-They work wonders when it comes to attracting birds and wildlife to the garden, and they aren’t too shabby to look at either (in fact, many of them are utterly gorgeous!)
+They work wonders when it comes to attracting birds and wildlife to the garden, and they aren’t too shabby to look at either (in fact, many of them are gorgeous!)

 - Use grass and plant clippings (from pruning) as mulch in your garden beds.